12.2 Special Circumstances

 Assigned Arrears

-If there are assigned arrears connected to the case, the District CSE Manager or designee shall contact the IV-D Director or designee for written approval to close the case.
+If there are assigned arrears connected to the case, the District CSP Manager or designee shall contact the IV-D Director or designee for written approval to close the case.

 Futures Disbursed with Assigned Arrears